 Once an employee or business has obtained a notification, they can apply for an Indonesian visa.
 International workers will be issued a limited stay permit (VITAS), which allows them to travel to Indonesia, and an electronic limited stay permit (ITAS).

 An ITAS grants employees to work in Indonesia, as well as open up a bank account and earn a salary.
 With this type of permit, they will also be able to stay in the country and, after three years, apply for permanent residency.

-How to apply for an ITAS
+How to apply for an Indonesian work permit (ITAS)

 In 2018, Indonesia developed a new Work Permit Regulation to allow for faster processing of work permits.

 As of July 11th, 2018, the process of applying for a work permit in Indonesia is as follows:

 1. Submit an RPTK to the Ministry of Manpower